Do I need a lawyer for a prenup?

 Independent legal advice is generally required for validity

-Both parties should have separate legal representation to avoid conflicts of interest
+Both parties having separate legal representation is a common approach in relation to conflicts of interest.

 A lawyer can help ensure your agreement is properly documented and enforceable